Charelk2/Flinkdink2/README.md

 A large `CTAButton` starts or continues the current session depending on your progress.

-The math module's red dots are now styled inline with explicit dimensions so they remain visible even if Tailwind utilities are unavailable.
-Math slides use a sliding window of ten numbers; starting on week two the first five appear in a random order while the upper five stay sequential.
+The math module's red dots are styled inline with explicit dimensions so they remain visible even if Tailwind utilities are unavailable.
+Term&nbsp;1 now introduces numbers gradually:

+- **Week&nbsp;1** – numbers 1–5 in order
+- **Week&nbsp;2** – numbers 1–5 shuffled, followed by 6–10
+- **Week&nbsp;3** – numbers 6–10 shuffled, followed by 11–15
+- **Week&nbsp;4** – numbers 11–15 shuffled, followed by 16–20

+Later weeks continue sliding the window by five while keeping the lower half randomized.

 ## Navigation